 Blackberries: add them whole and last.
 Don't use the electric or stand mixer to mix them, as they will crush the fruit.
 Use a large silicon spatula to lightly incorporate them into the lemon batter.

-Sifting the flour mixture is a way to create a fluffier texture and helps integrate the dry ingredients better.
-You can sift them before in a separate bowl or have them measured and sift them as you add them, as I do.
+You can sift the dry ingredients before adding them in a separate bowl or have them measured and sifted as you add them, as I do.

-The loaf pan should not be filled more than â…” of its capacity.
-This way, the batter has space to grow during baking without overflowing.
+The loaf pan should not be filled more than ⅔ of its capacity (¾ at the most).
+This allows the batter to grow during baking without overflowing.

 As it bakes, this blackberry bread will rise and crack in the middle which is fine.